OctHe/octhe.github.io/_posts/2021-11-01-ath9k-htc-driver.md

 If someone wants to install ath9k_htc driver, he must install ath9k, ath9k_hw, ath9k_common first.

 The description of all drivers can found in [Atheros Linux wireless drivers](http://linuxwireless.sipsolutions.net/en/users/Drivers/Atheros/__v22.html).

+# Download

+The most importance is to download the correct version of ath9k_htc driver.
+If the downloaded driver is mismatched with the Linux kernel version, the *insmod* command will report an error with invalid module format.

+In my way, *apt* can be used to download the Linux kernel source code with the current kernel version  by using

+    apt source linux-image-unsigned-$(uname -r)

+After changing into the kernel file, the source code of ath9k_htc is in

+    /driver/net/wireless/ath/ath9k/

 # Source Code